 That fair, that flat.

-That that's the boldness we're going for here.
+That's the boldness we're going for here.

-In California, it's thirteen and a half percent.
+In California, it's 13.5%.

 They have a high rate in a state like New Jersey and in Illinois.

-So I I think at the end of the day, you will have less of a tax burden than you do today.
+So I think at the end of the day, you will have less of a tax burden than you do today.

-And we're working with, I'm working with, So is the House uh leadership, uh working with our lawmakers and high tax states, they just want to make sure their families are better off.
+And we're working with, I'm working with, so is the House leadership, working with our lawmakers in high-tax states.

 So I think we need to provide tax relief to every American, regardless of where you live.